 The Filing Process

-- Date the money became due
+Date the money became due

 Reason for the suit

 All small claims cases are set for a mediation hearing with an impartial, third-party mediator.
 Witnesses are not allowed at the mediation hearing and attorneys are not allowed to represent either side in small claims.
-The litigants prove their cases via statements, contracts, estimates, photographs, etc. Seventy-five percent of the small claims cases are settled at mediation.
+The litigants prove their cases via statements, contracts, estimates, photographs, etc. Seventy-five percent of the small claim cases are settled at mediation.
 Those cases that are not settled through mediation are scheduled for trial.